 TP-Link Deco X5700: Excellent performance

-But the new mesh system excells at what matter most: The performance.
+But the new mesh system excels at what matters most: Performance.

-In my testing, it’s among the fastest Wi-Fi 6 mesh, thanks to the support for 160MHz channel width and its 2.5Ghz port, which I used to connect to my test server.
+In my testing, it’s among the fastest Wi-Fi 6 mesh, thanks to the support for 160MHz channel width and its 2.5Gbps LAN port, which I used to connect to my test server.

 Again the X5700 is the first mesh hardware that has both of these high-speed-related elements.
 And its number showed.